inxitehealth/codeigniter-matches-cli/README.md

 ## Migrations

-CodeIgniter Matches helps you create, do, undo, and reset migrations.
+CodeIgniter Matches helps you create, do, undo, redo, and reset migrations.

 ### `create:migration`

-To create a migration you can call create:migration.
+To create a migration you can call `create:migration`.
 As a result, a migration will be created in the migrations directory prefixed with version as file name.
 You can also pass a table name as parameter.
 If no table name is given, you will have to put the name of the table in the migration file.
 Below are usage examples:

 Usage examples